 Recordings will be made available to registered attendees after the session.
 Watching the recording does not count toward completion of the certificate.

 Yes.
 Each session stands alone and can be attended without having participated in the previous session(s).

 This series is not for academic or continuing education credit.
 The certificate may be included in your CV or resume to document your participation in this skill building series.

-No. This series is offered as a free resource to interested UF faculty and staff.
-The associated costs are covered by the Office of the Chief Diversity Officer.
+No. This series is offered as a free resource.
+The associated costs are covered by the SEC, the Office of the Provost and the Office of the Chief Diversity Officer.

 Bridging differences for better mentoring: lean forward, learn and leverage.
 Fain, L. Z., and Zachary, L. 2020.
 Berrett-Koehler Publishing Inc.

 Uncovering the cultural dynamics in mentoring programs and relationships: enhancing practice and research.
 Kochran, F., Kenr, A. M., and Green, A. M. 2014.
 Information Age Publishing.

 Diversity across the disciplines: research on people, policy, process and paradigm.
 Murrell, A. J., Petrie-Wyman, J. L., and Soudi, A., 2019.
 Information Age Publishing.

 Mentoring dilemmas: developmental relationships within multicultural organizations.
 Murrell, A. J., and Crosby, F. J. 1999.
 Psychology Press.